flintlang/flint/proposals/0004-traits.md

 ```

-In the example below, we define `Pausable`, which declares a contract as something that can be owned and transferred.
+In the example below, we define `Pausable`, which declares a contract as something that can be paused.
 The `Pausable` `trait` is then specified by the `ToyDAO` `contract` allowing the use of methods in `Pausable`.
 This demonstrates how we can have traits with type states:

 ```swift
 contract trait Pausable @(Inactive, Active) {